chromium/chromium/base/memory/raw_ptr.md

 `RawPtrBackupRefImpl::ReleaseInternal()`, but you may also experience memory corruption or a silent drop of UaF protection.

+## Pointer Annotations

+### The AllowPtrArithmetic trait

+In an ideal world, a raw_ptr would point to a single object, rather than to a C-style array of objects accessed via pointer arithmetic, since the latter is best handled via a C++ construct such as base::span<> or std::vector<>. raw_ptrs upon which such operations are performed and for which conversion is desirable have been tagged with the AllowPtrArithmetic trait.
+That all such pointer are tagged can be enforced by setting the GN build arg enable_pointer_arithmetic_trait_check=true.

 ## Recoverable compile-time problems {#Recoverable-compile-time-problems}

 ### Explicit |raw_ptr.get()| might be needed